 Profile of new trustees

-We welcome leaders passionate about inclusivity and the written word who have experience of working in publishing, literature, digital media, arts and cultural organisations.
+We welcome leaders based in the UK who are passionate about inclusivity and the written word who have experience of working in publishing, literature, digital media, arts and cultural organisations.
 We also welcome applications from journalists and artists.
 We are interested in candidates who have the capacity to contribute actively and who could enhance the diversity of our board as well as bring fresh perspectives to our work.

 Being a trustee